View Betsy Condron's Obituary on TimesLeader.com and share memories

 She was preceded in death by her husband, Joseph C. Condron; her stepson, James Condron; stepdaughter Deborah (John) Hoffman; and brother George T. (Kathie) Bell.

-Surviving are her daughters, Sara/Sally Parkhurst (Norman) Van Why, Bedford and Betsy/Binky Parkhurst (John) Carroll of Wellington, Florida; stepchildren David (Pat) Condron, Ellicott City, Maryland, Carol (Delbert) Keisling, Marco Island, Florida; Mark (Maria) Condron Huntington Beach, California; grandchildren Beth, Eric, Brian, Arthur; as well as step grandchildren Sara, Michael, Mary, Gretchen, Kara, Katie, Sean, Dan, Joseph and Charles; and 9 great grandchildren.
+Surviving are her daughters, Sara/Sally Parkhurst (Norman) Van Why, Bedford and Betsy/Binky Parkhurst (John) Carroll of Wellington, Florida; stepchildren David (Pat) Condron, Ellicott City, Maryland, Carol (Delbert) Keisling, Marco Island, Florida; Mark (Maria) Condron Huntington Beach, California; grandchildren Beth, Eric, Brian, Arthur; as well as step-grandchildren Sara, Michael, Mary, Gretchen, Kara, Katie, Sean, Dan, Joseph and Charles; and nine great-grandchildren.
 She will also be missed by her many nieces, nephews and cousins.

 Memorial service will be held at 11 a.m.
 Tuesday, Jan.
 14, 2020, at Church of Christ Uniting, 109 S. Sprague St., Kingston, with the Rev. Dr. Carol Ann Fleming, officiating.